mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 # Note that we pass a SEQUENCE of vectors of dimension input_dim;
 # The length of the sequence appears later
 input_dim = 4 # example: dimensions of the input word embedding
-hidden_dim = 3 # example: number output class categories
-n_layers = 1 # usually 1 (default) to 3
+hidden_dim = 3 # example: number output class categories, if we directly have the output after the LSTM n_layers = 1 # usually 1 (default) to 3
 lstm = nn.LSTM(input_size=input_dim, hidden_size=hidden_dim, num_layers=n_layers)
+# We can add dropout layers on the outputs of each LSTM layer if we add the argument dropout=drop_p
+# drop_p needs to be non-zero; dropout layer is added in all layers except the last one.
+# Default: 0

 # Make a sequence of 5 input vectors of 4 random values each
 # Ie., each vector is of dimension 4 (=input_dim)